Research Group Leader

 I lead the Quantum Physics Research Division at the ISI Foundation here in Torino.
 I actively contribute technical blog articles to the Azimuth Project, which is devoted to using methods from Mathematics and particularly, techniques developed in quantum theory, to address environmental challenges.
 I am working on two research books on mathematical physics which can be found online: Quantum Techniques for Stochastic Mechanics and Tensor Networks in Quantum Theory.
 My current work focuses on developing new mathematical tools to model systems and towards a unified theory of networks.

 - IQC Workshop on Quantum Computation and Complex Networks, Institute for Quantum Computing, Waterloo, Ontario, 24-26 May, 2013.

-- Mathematical physics, network theory, tensor network states, chemical reaction networks, field theory
+- Mathematical physics, network theory, tensor network states, chemical reaction networks

 - Computational and Hamiltonian complexity theory, circuit theory and connections to condensed matter physics